mw301883/Cpp-Projects/README.md

 ## 🚀 About Me
 Hi, my name is Michał  Wieczorek I'm a student at Silesian Univeristy of Technology in Poland.
 I am studing Computer Science and currently looking for first employment/apprenticeship.

-At this moment I am working on another SDL2 game - my version of Snake and learning Java in free time.
+At this moment I am working on Restaurant Web Service which is written in Java with Spring Boot framework.